Wafaaismail/Cool-Compiler-/README.md

   Create compiler for cool programming language

 # Prerequisites:
-  You need to install antlr4 with your IDE, if you had no information for how to do that follow this [link](https://github.com/antlr/antlr4/blob/master/doc/java-target.md)
+  You need to install antlr4 with your IDE, if you had no information for how to do that follow this [link](https://github.com/antlr/antlr4/blob/master/doc/java-target.md).

 # Steps:

-  * Click right on Cool.g4 file then select "generate antlr recognizer"
+  * Click right on Cool.g4 file then select "generate antlr recognizer".

   ![setup](https://i.ibb.co/V2RQXSX/Capture.png)

-  This will generate a set of files in "gen" folder
+  This will generate a set of files in "gen" folder.

   * Move the main file to "gen" folder.